aarongitlin/cmf-style-guide/README.md

+##
+A middleman template using Bourbon and Neat.
+Once you have Ruby and middleman installed, you should be able to clone this repo, do a bundle install, and get running.
+Put middleman server into your terminal to start the server.

 ## middleman-template

 A middleman template just for me.
 Uses Haml, Sass, Bourbon, Neat, Livereload etc. and comes with some examples and settings.